desktop/desktop/README.md

 You can install this alongside your existing GitHub Desktop for Mac or GitHub Desktop for Windows application.

+For more information on Github Desktop please visit this [article](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop)

 **NOTE**: there is no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories